Christmas in Mexico – Navidad

 On February 2 (día de la candelaria) this doll is taken to the church to receive a special blessing from the priest.
 People pay a lot of money to have the doll dressed in special clothes for this blessing.
 This custom is based on the presentation of Jesus in the Jewish temple after the 40 days of purification of the woman after she gives birth.

-Whoever gets a little toy doll in their piece of cake has to buy tamales for everyone else on February 2.
+Whoever gets a tiny plastic doll in their piece of cake has to buy tamales for everyone else on February 2.
 It used to be that in some cases, if the person did not have much money, they would try to hide the toy in their mouth or even swallow it so that they would not have to buy tamales.
-People really have fun seeing who gets a toy doll.
+People really have fun seeing who gets a little plastic doll.